DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 DoS (Denial of Service) Attacks

-- DoS attacks threaten the AVAILABILITY of the SYSTEM
+- DoS attacks threaten the AVAILABILITY of the system
 - One common DoS attack is the TCP SYN Flood
     - TCP Three-Way Handshake : SYN | SYN-ACK | ACK
     - The ATTACKER sends countless TCP SYN messages to the TARGET